 Let’s get right to it and get you making and brewing a pot of coffee that tastes great and delights your crowd, event or party that you are brewing for.

-Note that each coffee urn is slightly different, but most will follow the same or very similar format.
+Note that each coffee urn is slightly different, but most will follow the same or a very similar format.

 Please do take the time and effort to read the instructions carefully for your device.

 Firstly, open and remove the lid of your urn and locate the coffee grounds basket and the central pole where water comes out at the top (when switched on and in use).
 You will need to twist the central pole to remove it.
-No special tool will be needed, twisting by hand should be enough.
+No special tool will be needed; twisting by hand should be enough.

 Along the inside of your urn, you will see numbers increasing from the bottom to the top indicating the fill level for how much cold water you need to use, to brew the given number of coffee cups indicated by the fill level indicator.

-Coffee curiosity: How does a coffee urn work
+Read: How does a coffee urn work

 Use The Best Possible Water Available

-Fill your coffee urn with good clean water, is the best you can use.
+Fill your coffee urn with good clean water, the best you can use.
 Replace the central pole back and screw it in firmly by hand, ensuring a tight fit.
 Put the coffee basket / filter basket back in its place.

 Pro Tip: To brew fabulous coffee, ensure your water is of top quality and use filtered, spring or mineral water.
 Bottled water is better than tap water.

-(optional) Put a paper coffee filter into the filter basket of your urn.
+Optional: Put a paper coffee filter into the filter basket of your urn.
 This is optional as your grind size will ensure that no coffee grounds will fall into the coffee solution.
 By not using a coffee filter in your brewing basket, you will not lose any of the coffee oils and compounds that will make your coffee taste great.